-The earliest historic map available from the OSI's website is dated 1837 - 1842 and shows that the area in the vicinity of the leak location consisted of undeveloped coastline up to what is now Beach Road, with residences of Irishtown located to the west of Beach Road.
-The historic map dated 1888 - 1913 shows no further development in the vicinity of the leak location; however, further residential development is evident within Irishtown.
+The earliest historic map available from the OSI's website is dated 1837 - 1842 (Appendix B) and shows the above-mentioned buildings north-east, north-west and south-west of the leak location.
+The historic map dated 1888 - 1913 indicates no further significant development in the immediate vicinity of the leak location took place over that period.